zanminkian/git-validator/README.md

 ## Built-in Commands

 There are some convenient built-in commands within `git-validator`.

-We encourage you to use them instead of `eslint`.
+- `git-validator install`: Install the git hooks.

-- `git-validator [dir]`: lint code using `eslint` command under the hood.
+- `git-validator [dir]`: Lint code using `eslint` command under the hood.
+We encourage you to use this instead of `eslint`.
-- `git-validator --fix [dir]`: lint and fix code using `eslint --fix` command under the hood.
+- `git-validator --fix [dir]`: Lint and fix code using `eslint --fix` command under the hood.
+We encourage you to use this instead of `eslint --fix`.
+- `git-validator -h`: Print the help for command.

 ## Advanced Usage